 Standley Lake Regional Park Facilities

-Standley Lake offers a comfort station that includes restrooms, drinking fountain, and outside rinsing showers.
-This facility is located on the north side of the park near the campground and boat trailer parking lot.
-The comfort station is closed during the winter months.
+Standley Lake offers two comfort stations that include restrooms, drinking fountains, and outside rinsing showers.
+These facilities are located on the north side of the park, one at the boat trailer parking lot, and the other in Coyote Gulch campground.
+The comfort stations are closed during the winter months (Oct-Apr).

 Standley Lake also has day-use areas for boaters and picnickers.
 A four-lane boat ramp, located near the campground, allows for convenient boat launches.

-There are several horseshoe pits and volleyball courts provided throughout the park.
+There are several horseshoe pits and a volleyball court located in the park.

 Standley Lake's Nature Center is a great place to see some of the history and examples of wildlife of the park.